-This island of traditional authentic life, in the heart of the Creasta Cocoșului Reserve is the ideal place for the active tourism.
-There are many cultural and sport activities you can do here: strolling along the street villages watching the people of Maramures, cycling, hiking, climbing, and paragliding.
+This island of traditional authentic life, in the heart of the Creasta Cocoșului Reserve and is the ideal place for the active tourism.

-The 7 villages connected, very representative for the Maramures culture are Breb, Budeşti, Hoteni, Hărniceşti, Deseşti, Mara and Ocna Şugatag.
+The 7 villages, all very representative for the Maramures culture are: Breb, Budeşti, Hoteni, Hărniceşti, Deseşti, Mara and Ocna Şugatag.

 In each village you can visit wood churches, specific to Maramures, high but narrow, with clapboard covers.

 The churches from Deseşti and Budeşti Josani are part of the UNESCO World Heritage.

 Deseşti church was built in 1770 and was renowned for its interior paintings.
 It’s one of the best preserved interior paintings sites from Mara Valley.
 The most significant fresco represents the Judgement Day, the sinners being represented in specific folk costumes.
 In the graveyard you can find ancient crosses framed by circles, very similar to the Celtic cross.
 For visiting ask at the parish house.

 Budeşti Josani church was built in 1643 and first of all is famous for the 17th century icons, paint on glass and wood.
 The narrow tower measures 38 m and has 4 small towers.
 The 4 ones are placed at the base of the central one, attesting the existence of a council of the elder in the village.
 For visiting ask for the key, at the tourist point near the school.

 If you wander along the bypaths you will discover traditional houses covered by clapboards.
 On the many monumental gates you will see solar symbols, the tree of life (symbolising the eternal life) or the stranded rope (symbolizing the infinity).